mikemiller35/ansibleDocker/README.md

 ### What I need to do

-- Make the Dockerfile better, it's gross and can be clenaed up
 - Make this a bit more automated and simplify it
 - Get the Docker image into Jfrog or Dockerhub